 The offside rule is applied in Mini Football.
-For 11th & 12th Grade Football, offside cannot be given if the player is in their own half of the field of play.
+For 9th & 10th Grade Football, the offside law will be applied between the retreating line and goal line only.
 A player is in an offside position if they are nearer to the opponents' goal line than both the ball and the second last opponent (at the point the ball is passed to them).